openetdev/usageAggregator/README.md

 ```

 ## Instructions
-1. Feel free to use any coding language, database and open source libraries/frameworks
+1. Feel free to use any coding language, database and open source libraries/frameworks (preferably Java with Spring Framework)
 2. Send a github project link with your submission
-3. Add in your README:
+3. Add in your README.md file:
-  - instructions on how to run the application
+  - instructions on how to run the application, including database setup and configuration (if applicable)
   - any assumptions you took while developing your application